1988 Manitoba general election: Issues

 The Progressive Conservatives, led by Gary Filmon, ran on a platform of saving revenue by selling public corporations, including ManOil and Manfor.
 Filmon also promised to scrap the province's Public Investment Corporation entirely.
 The Liberals also promised more prudent fiscal management, but did not propose to sell these crown corporations.
 Liberal leader Sharon Carstairs was also known as a prominent opponent of the Meech Lake Accord.

 The NDP, which retained a support base in the north of the province, promised to create northern training centres in Thompson and The Pas.

 The national abortion debate also surfaced in this campaign, although none of the major parties put forward a clear position on the issue.
 Although Filmon was personally anti-abortion, the Progressive Conservatives were unwilling to propose specific action on the subject, and withdrew from an early promise to close Henry Morgentaler's private clinic.
 The Liberals favoured counselling, including a focus on adoption.
 The NDP emphasized prevention and support services for poorer women who choose to continue their pregnancies.

-The small Progressive Party promised balanced budgets, opposed affirmative action, and was against government interference in negotiations between trade unions and management.